kcakar/StudyAngular/README.md

    }
    ```
 ## Routing
    To use Angular routing, you have to include RouterModule in your app.
 It is part of the @angular/router.
+This route makes configured routes available to the whole app.